lorenaaxbastos/playing_with_dunder_add/README.md

 # Playing with *dunder* add in Python

-This a repo for exploring encapsulation and dunder method uses in custom classes.
+This is a repo for exploring encapsulation and dunder method uses in custom classes.

 ## What are *dunder* methods?